ll9/WT-Projekt/README.md

 4. Start the server: `npm start`
 5. Check out the website in your browser at http://localhost:3000/

+#### To-do
+- Think of a name for the Website
+- Implement Slider (Year, Rating)
+- Implement Login
+- Implement Watchlist
+- Append to-do list (still missing a lot)

 #### Sample movie data:
 ```{
         "_id" : ObjectId("5a1b980d8955471028d16343"),